mas-elites/mas-elites/README.md

 ## Overview

-This repository contains the official code and data for the paper *"Do Agent Societies Develop Intellectual Elites?
-The Hidden Power Laws of Collective Cognition in LLM Multi-Agent Systems"*.

 We present the first large-scale empirical study of coordination dynamics in LLM-based multi-agent systems.
 Analyzing over **1.5 million coordination events** across tasks, topologies, and agent scales, we uncover three coupled empirical laws governing collective reasoning, and introduce **Deficit-Triggered Integration (DTI)** as a law-aware intervention.